sinreiko/camelcourier/README.md

   - Go to camelcourier > docker-compose.yml
   - Under services > db > ports, change ```9906:3306``` to ```XXXX:3306```
   - Re-run ```docker-compose down``` then ```docker-compose up --force-recreate```

+**Case 3: Not receiving SMS**

+As we are currently only own a trial Twilio account, please contact us (emails above) to get your number verified to receive any SMS notifications (not required for email notifications).

 <p align="right">(<a href="#top">back to top</a>)</p>